GoogleChrome/workbox/README.md

 - [External Contributions](#external-contributions)
 - [License](#license)

-## Installing a module
+## Installing a library

-Each module is installed separately using the command line [as listed below](#the-libraries).
-To use a particular module:
+Each library is installed separately using the command line [as listed below](#the-libraries).
+To use a particular library:

-1. Install the module.
+1. Install the library.
 For example:

    `npm install --save-dev sw-lib`
-2. Copy the module's JavaScript and map files to your serving directory.
+2. Copy the library's JavaScript and map files to your serving directory.

    `cp node_modules/sw-lib/build/* app/`
-3. Import the modules to your service worker file.
+3. Import the library to your service worker file.
 For example:

    `importScripts('sw-lib.min.js');`